git-moss/ConvertWithMoss/README-FORMATS.md

 ## Native Instruments Kontakt

 Writes a NKI file (see above) and puts all samples in a sub-folder with the same name.
 Currently, only the Kontakt 1 format is supported which does not contain any metadata information.

 ### SFZ

 Writes a SFZ file (see above) and puts all samples in a sub-folder with the same name.

+## TAL Sampler

+Writes a TAL Sampler file (see above) and puts all samples in a sub-folder with the same name.

+The implementation distributes the samples of the source groups across the 4 layers of TAL Sampler in such a way that the key and velocity splits do not overlap.
+This is a workaround for the fact that TAL Sampler does not support overlapping samples.
+Since groups have only the name and trigger type as attributes, which are not supported in TAL Sampler anyway, this should work in most cases.
+If there are still overlapping samples a warning is displayed.

 ### WAV files